nf-core/website/markdown/developers/modules.md

 ### PR Review Checklist

 A PR review is the process of examining a new modules' submission or the changes proposed to a module.
 The reviewer provides constructive feedback on those changes before they are merged into the nf-core repository.
 The goal of a PR review is to ensure that the code meets the coding standards of the project, is consistent and of high-quality.
-The following is a collection of suggestions to have into account during the review process.
+While the team of [maintainers](https://github.com/orgs/nf-core/teams/maintainers/members) is responsible for overseeing the PR review process for modules, these guidelines can assist community members in reviewing PRs and ensure that the review process is consistent and effective.
+The following is a collection of community suggestions to have into account during the review process.

 #### General reviews of submissions to modules: